Boiled in Lead: 2020s: 40 Years of Rock 'n' Reel, King of the Dogwoods

 Michael Bissonnette left the band in 2020, and was replaced in 2023 by drummer Mo Engel, who also plays in Miller's other group Kinda Fonda Wanda and in rockabilly group The Vibro Champs.

 David Stenshoel died on September 16, 2021, from squamous cell carcinoma of the gingiva, at age 71.
 The band played a memorial concert in his honor the following month, with a lineup including both current and former members of the group.

 Violinist Haley Olson joined in March 2023.

 A live album, 40 Years of Rock 'n' Reel, recorded at the band's March 2023 show at the Parkway Theater in Minneapolis, was released in 2024.

-Miller told the Star Tribune in 2024 that the band was working on a new studio album.
-The album, titled King of the Dogwoods, will be released in March 2026.
+It is the group's first recording featuring its most recent lineup, and in fact was the lineup's first public performance.

+On March 8, 2026, it was reported that former Boiled in Lead drummer Robin Anders had died.
+He had been living in rural northern Minnesota for several years.
+The news was relayed by the official Boiled in Lead Facebook page, as well as former lead singer Adam Stemple.

+In 2026, Boiled in Lead released its eighth full-length studio album, King of the Dogwoods, its first work of all-new material in 14 years.
+The band also released three music videos, for the songs "King of the Dogwoods", "Je T'aime Helena," and "Bold Lovell."
+It was reviewed positively in the music press, including a rave from the website Americana Highways calling it one of the best albums of 2026.

+Olson left the band in July 2026, and the group continued as a trio consisting of Miller, Menton, and Engel.

+In September 2026, Boiled in Lead announced that the band would be going on indefinite hiatus, with a final show at Crooners Supper Club in Minneapolis scheduled for October 31.
+In the message, the band thanked its former members (including the late David Stenshoel and Robin Anders), supporters, and fans.
+The announcement ended with a message in Gaelic, Thig crìoch air an t-saoghal, ach mairidh gaol is ceòl, or in English, "The world may come to an end, but love and music will last forever."